The Monitoring and Evaluating

 Climate Communication and Education Project

-We are excited to announce that final reports from another round of funded case studies of quality CCE are now available!
 The case studies explore quality CCE approaches around the world–in schools in Iran and the United Kingdom, on Sri Lankan smallholder tea farms, on the land in a Canadian First Nation, across the Senegalese education and training system, and on trade unionists’ computers around the world.
-These case studies highlight the important role quality CCE plays in fostering hope, empowering locally-relevant climate action, building relationships with nature, supporting livelihoods, and taking policy action.
-Visit the interactive data platform to view summaries, reports, photos, and videos, or the digital library to read the reports.
+Thee case studies highlight the important role quality CCE plays in fostering hope, empowering locally-relevant climate action, building relationships with nature, supporting livelihoods, and taking policy action.
+Visit the interactive data platform to view summaries, reports, photos, and videos, or the digital library of completed funded case studies, and read about in-progress case studies.

 While there is no one-size-fits-all approach to quality climate communication and education (CCE), an analysis of a global series of MECCE Project case studies shows us there are shared characteristics.
 Learn more in our video.